 But mixing fly styles — fishing both a dry fly and nymph on the same line — requires a different mindset . . .

-Adding a nymph to a dry fly rig produces, even if you don’t think much about how to set it up.
-But in my world, there are three distinct styles of dry dropper fishing.
+Adding a nymph to a dry fly rig produces.
+You can throw a nymph under a dry and start casting, but in my world, there are three distinct styles of dry dropper fishing.
 And within each of these types, the elements of fly, nymph and leader are arranged, balanced and modified toward unique objectives.
+How we rig the fly and nymph matter . . . a lot.

 Multi-fly rigs allow for more chances to screw things up, and that’s undeniable.
 In an early article, I brushed off the tangles problem like it’s not a big deal.
 With experience (and some resignation to the inevitable errors), it really isn’t a big deal.
 Here are some ideas to keep the tandem rig tangles to an acceptable minimum.